-Call for preclinical and clinical data sets from the study of prevention or treatment of bacterial infections
+Call for clinical data sets from the studies of prevention or treatment of bacterial infections

-Antimicrobial resistance (AMR) is an acute challenge for global public health as it the cause of an estimate of 33,000 deaths each year in Europe (Cassini, Strauss, et al., The Lancet Infectious Diseases, 2018).
+Antimicrobial resistance (AMR) is an acute challenge for global public health, with an estimate of 4.95 million deaths worldwide associated with bacterial AMR in 2019 (Antimicrobial Resistance Collaborators, The Lancet, 2022).
 Developing new effective anti-bacterial products represents a huge challenge for R&D organizations.

 COMBINE is part of the AMR Accelerator, an IMI programme to progress the development of novel medicines to treat or prevent AMR infections.
 On the scientific side, COMBINE aims to standardise preclinical infection models, to improve the translation from preclinical to clinical development, and to optimize clinical trial design and data analysis.
-To fulfil these objectives, COMBINE is looking for aggregated and/or matched clinical data from candidate medicines to prevent or treat AMR infections.
+To fulfil these objectives, COMBINE is looking for clinical data from medicines developed to prevent or treat infections.

 COMBINE is seeking collaboration partners willing to share their data and protocols for the analysis and subsequent development of innovative trial methodologies.
-We are looking for (i) matched clinical data to identify factors that predict outcome of the clinical trial and (ii) aggregated clinical trial data to identify factors that hamper success but only become visible with aggregation of data from multiple trials.
-By making your data available to COMBINE, you are contributing today to making the development of products against AMR infections more expedited and efficient in the future.
+We are looking for individual-patient level clinical data to identify factors that predict outcome of the clinical trial or factors that hamper success but only become visible with aggregation of data from multiple trials.
+By making your data available to COMBINE, you are contributing to making the development of products against AMR infections more expedited and efficient in the future.

 What are WE looking for?